yogthos/clojure-error-message-catalog/README.md

 ## We need your errors!

-This catalog is community driven, hence _your_ contribution to this is invaluable.
+This catalog is community driven, hence _your_ contribution to this is _invaluable_.

-It is very simple to contribute / share errors / exceptions, causes and possible solutions.
+It is very simple to contribute / share errors, exceptions, causes and possible solutions.
 There are 3 main sections of the catalog:

 #### 1. Clojure errors